A challenge that many businesses face is measuring the effectiveness of their marketing spend - both offline and online.

 Imagine being able to identify visitors at the risk of dropping out of your sales funnel or even being able to assign exactly where the sale came from.

-Imagine being able to use this information to be able to automate your marketing program to give them a gentle nudge back to your sales funnel.
+Imagine being able to use this information to be able to automate your marketing program with HubsSpot, for example, to give them a gentle nudge back to your sales funnel.
 It is not that far out.

 At the heart of the new universal analytics system is assigning a visitor a unique user ID number.

 Yep - I know it sounds like a pain - another technology hurdle - but perhaps it is not be as difficult as what you think in the future.

 If you had a loyalty program (that has a membership card number), or even an email address, a CRM system or a coupon code that could uniquely identify a visitor, it can be done.

 Obviously there are a couple of data privacy issues to deal with.
 Nevertheless I am pretty sure that the appropriate technology could be used to encrypt this type of information and assign a visitor a unique ID.